-The blog can be a source of clients for freelancers but here are 5 type of content that shouldn’t be part of a freelancer’s blog who is looking for clients
+The blog can be a source of clients for freelancers but here are 5 type of content that shouldn’t be part of a freelancer’s blog

 The blog can be a steady source of clients for a freelancer but here are 5 types of content one must avoid blogging.